hovancik/stretchly/README.md

 <img src="https://raw.githubusercontent.com/hovancik/stretchly/master/stretchly-settings-website-2.png" height="340">

+- you can set break window to be fullscreen
+- you can disable showing of break ideas
+- you can disable showing of break notifications

+<img src="https://raw.githubusercontent.com/hovancik/stretchly/master/stretchly-settings-website-3.png" height="340">

 All settings can be reset to defaults.

-<img src="https://raw.githubusercontent.com/hovancik/stretchly/master/stretchly-settings-website-3.png" height="340">

 ### Advanced settings
 All settings are saved in JSON file.
 To learn more about how to find it, read [this](https://github.com/electron/electron/blob/master/docs/api/app.md#appgetpathname).